-We are subject to interest rate risk in connection with borrowings under our revolving line of credit, which bears interest at a rate equal to the one-month LIBOR rate plus 1.25 percentage points as of January 31, 2016.
-As of January 31, 2016, there was no balance outstanding under the revolving line of credit.
-As of January 31, 2016, the undrawn borrowing availability under the revolving line of credit was \$27.7 million, as funds are limited by borrowing base constraints.
-Based on the average interest rate on the revolving line of credit during fiscal 2015, and to the extent that borrowings were outstanding, we do not believe that a 10% change in the interest rate would have a material effect on our consolidated results of operations or financial condition.
+We are subject to interest rate risk in connection with borrowings under our revolving line of credit, which bears interest at a rate equal to the adjusted LIBOR rate, as defined in the Amended and Restated Agreement (effective rate of 2.0% at January 29, 2017).
+As of January 29, 2017, there was no balance outstanding under the revolving line of credit.
+Based on the average interest rate on the revolving line of credit during fiscal 2016, and to the extent that borrowings were outstanding, we do not believe that a 10% change in the interest rate would have a material effect on our consolidated results of operations or financial condition.